abhinavmish96/JAVASCRIPT_CHALLENGES/ReadMe.md

 1. Calculate factorial for a given number
 2. Reverse a String
 3. Change the letters of a String to the next letter
+4. Simple addition from one upto the number